GrHalbgott/Fossgis21-22_GroupProjectTRNK/README.md

 <br/>

 1. Open the spreadsheet file you got from the model as output
-2. Copy the values from the third column (no title)
+2. Copy the values of classes 1-4 from the third column (no title)
-3. Navigate to the project folder and open "Excelsheet.xls"
+3. Navigate to the project folder and open "Spreadsheet.xlsx"
-4. Paste the values in the column "HERE (m²)" (blue background)
+4. Paste the values in the column "HERE (m²)" (blue background) with Ctrl + Shift + v (paste text only without the format)
-5. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell under "Emission value (t CO<sub>2</sub>/year)" (blue background) if you did not already
+5. Now put in the emission value from <a href="https://openghgmap.net/">OpenGHGmap</a> in the marked cell under "Emission value (t CO<sub>2</sub>/year)" (blue background) if you did not already (double-click on the cell and Ctrl + Shift + v (paste text only without the format))
 6. All following values including the result should be automatically calculated
 7. The result is displayed through a color in the corresponding cells.
 It states whether the vegetation suffices to compensate the CO<sub>2</sub> emissions of your roi or not